acmucsd/hide-and-seek-ai/README.md

 ### Computation Limits

 Each bot has up to 1000ms of computation time, regardless of language.
 (Even then, you can probably write a really good bot in python compared to one in C).
-This time is calculated as it runs on our Google Cloud Compute Engines (4 cpus, 4 GB RAM).
+This time is calculated as it runs on our Google Cloud Compute Engine Instances (4 cpus, 4 GB RAM).

 Furthermore, each bot is limited to 100MB of RAM.
 This should generally be more than enough memory.
 We will expand this as needed.